A recent survey showed that only 69 per cent of employees said they were consistently giving their best to their jobs.

 Your team will be full of talent and you are not even aware of that!
-Organize open mic nights post work and encourage stand up acts, karaoke session.
-You could also hold morning yoga class if one of you is an avid yoga practitioner.
+Organize open mic nights post-work and encourage stand up acts, karaoke sessions.
+You could also hold a morning yoga class if one of you is an avid yoga practitioner.
 Basically, keep the interest alive.

 11. Muffins to go with the coffee